mellemeewis/final-project/REPORT.md

 <img src="/doc/WorkFlow.png"/>

 ### Data Structure
 Below, a diagram can be found which show the link between the relevant seperate screens and the datastructure used in the application.
-Not all screens are showed because noet all screens need acces to the data.
 <img src="/doc/DataStructureDiagram.png"/>

 Firebase Realtime Database is used for the storing of data and the authentication of users.
 The data on the database is structured in JSON format.